-Note: To calculate the amount of dGuo in the samples used for 8-oxodGuo analysis, just multiply the amount (nmol/5 µL) obtained in item 10.2.2 by 10.
+Note: To calculate the amount of dGuo in the samples used for 8-oxodGuo analysis, just multiply the amount (nmol/µL) obtained in item 10.2.2 by 50.
 To calculate the amounts of dAdo and dGuo in the samples used for analyses of 1,N6-dAdo and 1,N2-dGuo, consider the concentration step after solid phase extraction.
 The volume of 50 µL injected in the HPLC-ESI-MS/MS system corresponds to 114.32 µL of the original sample.
-The amounts (nmol/5 µL) obtained in item 10.2.2 should be multiplied by 22.864 to obtain the correct values.
+The amounts (nmol/µL) obtained in item 10.2.2 should be multiplied by 114.32 to obtain the correct values.

 10.4.
 Calculate the molar fractions 8-oxodGuo/dGuo, 1,N6-dAdo/dAdo, 1,N2-dGuo/dGuo.
-The ratio (fmol lesion/nmol normal deoxynucleoside) give the number of lesions per 106 normal dGuo or dAdo.
+The ratios (fmol lesion/nmol normal deoxynucleoside) give the number of lesions per 106 normal dGuo or dAdo.

 REPRESENTATIVE RESULTS: